bvincent1/rngrngrng/book/chapter2.md

 h didn't have to wait for it.
 It also meant that he'd loose access if his funds ran out.
 He always kept that in mind when leaving.
 He walked briskly down the hall, tails of his longer black jacket sweeping out behind him.
 He made good time down the stairwell and by the time he reached the bottom floor his heart was racing from excitement and from exertion.
-He needed this job, and he was anxious to get it done and catch up on his bills.
+He needed this job, and he was an equal mix of anxious and excited.
+He needed this done so he could catch up on things he'd been slacking on.

 He pushed the stairwell door open and emerged into the early evening air.
 He started walking towards the nearest rail station.
 He wasn't more than a block away from a station, so he knew he'd make good time.

-Emerging from the alley behind his building, people passed on his left and right, and did his best to ignore all of them.
+Emerging onto a main street from the alley behind his building, people passed on his left and right, and Arthur did his best to ignore all of them.
 Even though it was late, there was always people moving from one place to another.
-Arthur liked watching them, he liked imagining what reasons people had to be out and about if they weren't like him.
+Arthur liked watching them from his window, he liked imagining what reasons people had to be out and about if they weren't like him.
 At the doors to the rail station he heard an chime, and he paused his rush so he could focus and listen.
 The prerecorded voice announced that his train would arrive shortly.
 He stepped faster than he'd have liked in order to make it in time.
 Steps flew past, and corners blurred as he half walked, half jogged to make it.
 He arrived at the **stand** and found he had a minute to spare.
 He was slightly out of breath, and felt his blood pumping from the exertion.
 He tried to slow his breathing, and get his heartbeat back to a relaxed speed.
 Slow was smooth, smooth was fast.
 Breathe.

 Despite the late hour, the train was not empty.
 He had to walk towards the back to find a seat.
 Arthur sat heavily in a window seat and turned to look out at the far side of the tunnel wall, blurring past him.